 The moniker PENDV is used to unify Todd Pendu’s diverse artistic activities and works.
 ‘PENDV’ is a stylization of the french word ‘Le Pendu’ meaning ‘Hanged’ taken the Tarot card known in English as ‘The Hanged-Man’.
 The ‘Cross and Triangle’ logo of PENDV is derived from the alchemical symbol of Sulphur inverted which is interpreted as the achievement of the ‘Magnum Opus’ of the alchemist.
-PENDV is also a direct reference to both Marcel Duchamp’s ‘pendu femelle’ found in his Large Glass as well as from the suicide by hanging of 19th century mystic/poet Gérard de Nerval, lauded by Andre Breton and important to the development of the surrealism.
+PENDV is also a direct reference to both Marcel Duchamp’s ‘Pendu Femelle’ found in his Large Glass as well as from the suicide by hanging of 19th century mystic/poet Gérard de Nerval – lauded by Andre Breton and an important figure to the development of the surrealism.